Myrtaceae: Evolutionary history

 Scientists hypothesize that the family Myrtaceae arose between 60 and 56 million years ago (Mya) during the Paleocene era.
 Pollen fossils have been sourced to the ancient supercontinent Gondwana.
 The breakup of Gondwana during the Cretaceous period (145 to 66 Mya) geographically isolated disjunct taxa and allowed for rapid speciation; in particular, genera once considered members of the now-defunct Leptospermoideae alliance are now isolated within Oceania.
 Generally, experts agree that vicariance is responsible for the differentiation of Myrtaceae taxa, except in the cases of Leptospermum species now located on New Zealand and New Caledonia, islands which may have been submerged at the time of late Eocene differentiation.

 Diversity

-Recent estimates suggest the Myrtaceae include about 5,950 species in about 132 genera.
+A 2016 paper estimates that Myrtaceae includes about 5,950 species in about 132 genera.
 The family has a wide distribution in tropical and warm-temperate regions of the world, and is common in many of the world's biodiversity hotspots.
 Genera with capsular fruits such as Eucalyptus, Corymbia, Angophora, Leptospermum, and Melaleuca are absent from the Americas, apart from Metrosideros in Chile and Argentina.
 Genera with fleshy fruits have their greatest concentrations in eastern Australia and Malesia (the Australasian realm) and the Neotropics.
 Eucalyptus is a dominant, nearly ubiquitous genus in the more mesic parts of Australia and extends north sporadically to the Philippines.
 Eucalyptus regnans is the tallest flowering plant in the world.
 Other important Australian genera are Callistemon (bottlebrushes), Syzygium, and Melaleuca (paperbarks).
 Species of the genus Osbornia, native to Australasia, are mangroves.
 Eugenia, Myrcia, and Calyptranthes are among the larger genera in the neotropics.